tidepool-org/data-analytics/get-donor-data/qualify-data/README.md

 ## dependencies:
 * get-donor-data virtual environment (see /data-analytics/readme.md for details)
 * requires that data is in the format output from the get-donor-data tools
-* requires a json file with qualifying criteria
+* requires a json file with qualifying criteria.
+For Tidepool Employees looking for data partner qualifying criteria see Big Data Valut in 1PSWD.

 ## TODO:
 - [ ] account for 15 minute libre data, most likely change will be to change